In this post we look at the reasons why you keep getting injured and explain how to stop the frustrating cycle for good.

 Meet Dominic, a former under 21 rugby international with a long list of injuries, as is common in this sport.

 He originally came to see me for help with a knee injury that was proving difficult to rehab.
-His goal was to return to running without the pain in his knee that had become part of his life.
+His goal was to be able to run again pain free.

 What became clear is that the lingering effects of two old injuries; a severe ankle sprain on the same side as his problematic knee, and an ACL rupture on the opposite knee, had likely scuppered every attempt to rehab his knee thus far.